geodavic/sugarpy/README.md

 # <div align="center">sugarpy</div>

 A library, API and web app for using NLP to perform language sample analysis using the [SUGAR](https://www.sugarlanguage.org/) framework.
 This is primarily meant as a tool for Speech Language Pathologists (SLPs) to expedite the often time-consuming process of computing SUGAR metrics by hand.

-The main mode of use for SLPs is the web application [here](https://languagesamples.app/).
-Behind the web application is an API hosted in Google Cloud.
-Documentation for that API is [here](https://sugarpy-mrjuj62msa-uc.a.run.app/docs).
+<a href="https://languagesamples.app/" style="font-size: 50px;">Try it out</a>

+<a href="https://sugarpy-mrjuj62msa-uc.a.run.app/docs" style="font-size: 50px;">API Documentation</a>

 The `sugarpy` python library is the core driver of the tool.
 It uses classical NLP (`spacy`) to perform rule-based and token based analysis on the input language samples.
 In the future, LLM support will be added to augment the tool and improve accuracy.